Code-Institute-Submissions/ananejd-Craftstore_AprResub/README.md

 1. Git ignore file was adopted from www.toptal.com/developers/gitignore/api
 1. Appreciation goes to the code institute student support team for being very supportive throughout my period study with the code institute
-1. Im grateful to my Seun Owonikonkon for her time.
+1. Im grateful to my mentor Seun Owonikoko for her time.